Microsoft PowerPoint: Introduction

 Working in the Microsoft PowerPoint Environment

-- Using the Ribbon and the Quick Access Toolbar
+- Adding buttons to the Quick Access Toolbar

 - Zooming in and zooming out quickly and easily